 - Scientific communication through writing, poster and oral presentations to academic and non-academic audiences

-- Co-supervision on your own devised OU’s master’s project and teaching research methods to A level Nuffield funded summer students.
+- Co-supervision on your own devised OU’s master’s project and teaching research methods to year 12 students through Nuffield research placement.

 Partners and collaboration

 This project will benefit from international collaborations and networking opportunities with IODP 353 expedition scientists.
-In particular, there will be collaboration with scientists working on the Pliocene for stratigraphy, foraminifera assemblage (Marci Robinson, USGS) and productivity proxies (Emmeline Gray, OU).
+There will be collaboration with scientists working on the Pliocene for stratigraphy, foraminifera assemblage (Marci Robinson, USGS) and productivity proxies (Emmeline Gray, Bristol University).

 Obtain training in sample processing of core material for microfossils (taxonomy), inorganic geochemical and stable isotope techniques.
 Generate benthic oxygen isotope stratigraphy and coccolithophore productivity data and interpret together with existing XRF data.
-Present at UK-IODP annual meeting.
+Present at UK-IODP annual or UK Paleoclimate Society meetings.

 Prepare a manuscript based on age model, productivity and XRF data.
-Generate planktic geochemical data to support preliminary observations (yr 1) from the BoB sites.
+Generate planktic geochemical data to support preliminary observations (yr 1).
 Present geochemical data at the Geochemistry Research in Progress meeting or Palaeopercs seminar.

-Finish remaining analytical work, data analyses, and present results at an international conference and write up thesis and manuscripts.
+Finish remaining data analyses, data integration in existing model and present results at an international conference and write up thesis and manuscripts.

 - Bhowmick, M. Sahany, S., and Mishra, S. K. (2019) Projected precipitation changes over the south Asian region for every 0.5C increase in global warming, Environmental Research Letters, 14, https://doi.org/10.1088/1748-9326/ab1271.